 When Is ICSI Used?

-ICSI is usually used when the couple has severe infertility problems and the other methods of assisted reproduction have been unsuccessful.
-Usually, this technique is used when the male partner doesn't have sufficient sperm or cannot produce sperm at all.
+ICSI is usually used when the couple has severe infertility problems, and the other methods of assisted reproduction have been unsuccessful.
+Usually, this technique is used when the male partner doesn't have sufficient sperm or cannot produce sperm.

-In general, the conditions that lead to the use of ICSI in Iran include:
+In general, the conditions that lead to the use of ICSI treatment include: